Are you guys thinking of ditching the bicycle for a few hours and taking a walking tour while in Amsterdam?

 New Europe’s Free Walking Tour hits all of the main sites of the inner city and is amazingly comprehensive.
 You will be introduced to the city by an expert local guide, hearing about everything from Amsterdam’s wild history of drug decriminalization and prostitution, to the tragedy of Anne Frank’s story and Nazi occupation.
 You will also see a unique variety of physical landmarks ranging from the city’s smallest house, to hidden churches, all the way to the Jewish Quarter.

 Clearly Sandeman’s New Amsterdam Tour achieves its goal in helping visitors get their bearings in a confusing new city– for free!
 What could be better than that?

 - Duration: 2.5 hours

 - Cost: €29 per person

-The tour begins in front of the medieval city–an under the radar, gated entrance that is only a few steps away from Amsterdam’s only sculptural dedication to love.
-Within minutes, you will be whisked away by your local tour guide to a silent, hidden courtyard and secret garden , just the first among many!
+The tour begins in front of the medieval city–an under-the-radar, gated entrance that is only a few steps away from Amsterdam’s sculptural dedication to love.
+Within minutes, you will be whisked away by your local tour guide to a silent, hidden courtyard and secret garden, just the first among many!

 Sound like a lot?
-Don’t worry, you stop halfway through at a courtyard cafe for fresh squeezed juice and dynamic conversation.
+Don’t worry, you stop halfway through at a courtyard cafe for freshly squeezed juice and dynamic conversation.

 No romantic companion?
 No problem.
-This Walking Tour is so engaging you can even take yourself!
+This Walking Tour is so engaging you can even take it yourself!

 Clearly, Amsterdam offers no shortage– or variety– of walking tours.
 From fantastic food experiences to heart-wrenching, historical landmarks, to intimate, hidden romantic moments, Amsterdam is so much more than a European party capitol.
 So grab your shoes and start walking– there is so much to see!
 And as always– safe travels!